Macura076/Macura076/README.md

 ##  About Me

-I'm a passionate **Cyber Security Specialist and Ethical Pentester**, driven by curiosity and precision.
-My focus areas include:
+I'm a Software Developer and Cybersecurity enthusiast currently studying Systems Development.

+I enjoy building real-world projects involving automation, artificial intelligence and offensive security in controlled environments.

 🔒 **Pentesting & Vulnerability Assessment** – discovering and analyzing system weaknesses
 🐍 **Programming** – building tools and scripts with **Python** and **Bash**